-The Planetary Health Diet The EAT-Lancet Commission brings together more than 30 world-leading scientists from across the globe to reach a scientific consensus that defines a healthy and sustainable diet.
+The EAT-Lancet Commission brings together more than 30 world-leading scientists from across the globe to reach a scientific consensus that defines a healthy and sustainable diet.
 They recently released their first report that outlines what a healthy diet from a sustainable food system looks like.
 They call it the Planetary Health Diet.
 And it might look familiar.

 What is the planetary health diet?